kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 - Familiarity with Microsoft Azure services.
 - A Microsoft Fabric-enabled workspace with necessary permissions.
 - Access to Microsoft Fabric services such as OneLake, Data Engineering, and Data Science experiences.
-- Familiarity with PowerBI reports.
+- Familiarity with Power BI reports.

 ## Architecture